rsokl/rsokl/README.md

 ### Libraries for accelerating and improving ML research

-- [hydra-zen](https://github.com/mit-ll-responsible-ai/hydra-zen): Making Hydra more pythonic, and easier to use at-scale for ML workflows and expriments
+- [hydra-zen](https://github.com/mit-ll-responsible-ai/hydra-zen): Making Hydra more pythonic and easier to use at-scale for ML workflows and expriments
 - [responsible-ai-toolbox](https://github.com/mit-ll-responsible-ai/responsible-ai-toolbox): PyTorch-centric library for evaluating and enhancing the robustness of AI technologies.

 ### Other open source projects